wzr1337/rsi.schema/doc/schema.spec.md

-            "type": "integer", // this attribute is of type integer "minimum": 0, // specifies the minumum value (optional) "maximum": 0 // specifies the maximum value (optional) },
+            "type": "integer", // this attribute is of type integer "minimum": 0, // specifies the minumum value (optional) "maximum": 0 // specifies the maximum value (optional) "unit": "<unit>" // the <unit> teh value is measured in (optional) },
-          "<numberAttribute>": { // defines and option attribute "description": "a number", // description is a mandatory field of any attribute definition "type": "number", // this attribute is of type number "minimum": 0, // specifies the minumum value (optional) "maximum": 0, // specifies the maximum value (optional) "resolution": 0.01 // specifies numbers resolution - value 1 would be mean its an integer (optional) },
+          "<numberAttribute>": { // defines and option attribute "description": "a number", // description is a mandatory field of any attribute definition "type": "number", // this attribute is of type number "minimum": 0, // specifies the minumum value (optional) "maximum": 0, // specifies the maximum value (optional) "resolution": 0.01, // specifies numbers resolution - value 1 would be mean its an integer (optional) "unit": "<unit>" // the <unit> teh value is measured in (optional) },
           "<booleanAttribute>": { // defines and option attribute "description": "a bool", // description is a mandatory field of any attribute definition